bryan405/Strategic-Market-Entry-Assessment-Panama/README.md

  # [Executive Summary](#Executive--Summary)
-Panama is a stable, fast‑growing market with strong logistics, rising consumer demand, and high investor confidence.
+**Panama is a stable, fast‑growing market with strong logistics, rising consumer demand, and high investor confidence.**
-GDP has recovered sharply post‑pandemic (+18%, +12%, +8%), driven by commerce, logistics, construction, and services.
+GDP has recovered sharply post‑pandemic **(+18%, +12%, +8%)**, driven by commerce, logistics, construction, and services.
 These sectors directly align with Dajcom’s product lines.

-Foreign investment is accelerating (FDI CAGR ~500%), signaling global confidence in Panama’s regulatory environment and infrastructure.
-Economic activity is concentrated in Panamá city, Panamá Oeste,chiriqui,and Colón - ideal locations for distribution, warehousing, and import/export.
+Foreign investment is accelerating **(FDI CAGR 500%)**, signaling global confidence in Panama’s regulatory environment and infrastructure.
+Economic activity is concentrated in**Panamá city,Panamá Oeste,chiriqui,and Colón** - ideal locations for distribution, warehousing, and import/export.

 **Recommendation:** Enter Panama in phases - start with distribution, build a regional logistics hub, and explore local manufacturing once demand scales.
 The data supports a **“Go”** decision for market entry.